9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-us/product/arctic-zone-titan-deep-freeze-rolling-cooler-3860-58:

-Total load time is 1.835 seconds
+Total load time is 3.868 seconds

-NaN% of CSS is unused, 0 total stylesheets
+94% of CSS is unused, 18 total stylesheets

-60% of JS is unused
+59% of JS is unused

 End of report for https://stagepcna.znodedev.com/en-us/product/arctic-zone-titan-deep-freeze-rolling-cooler-3860-58